ridemountainpig/svgl-react/README.md

 ## 🚀 Usage

-Search for Svgl components using `⌘ + k` followed by the SVG name, or visit the [Svgl Components](https://svgl-react.vercel.app/docs/components) page to see available Svgl components.
+Visit the [Svgl Components](https://svgl-react.vercel.app/docs/components) page to explore the available Svgl components.
+You can search for components by pressing `⌘ + k` and entering the SVG name.
+If you're unsure which SVGs are available, visit [Svgl](https://svgl.app/) to find the one you need.

 ```tsx
 import { VercelLight, VercelDark } from "svgl-react";